Edward Platt (author)

-Edward Platt (born 1968) is a British writer.
+Edward Platt (born 1968) is an English writer.

 Platt won the John Llewellyn Rhys Prize and a Somerset Maugham Award for his 2000 book Leadville, about the Western Avenue section of the A40 road in London.

-Platt was born in Chelmsford, Essex, and grew up in Hampshire, Northumberland and the Wirral.
-Since 1992 he has lived in London.
+Platt was born in Chelmsford, Essex, and grew up in Hampshire, Northumberland, and the Wirral.
+Since 1992, he has lived in London.

 His second book, The City of Abraham, published in 2012, is about the West Bank city of Hebron.